strapdata/basketapp/README.md

 }
 ````

-Finally, **BascketStatus**, a java enum, is managed through a registred Codec as described in the
+Finally, **BascketStatus**, a java enum, is managed through a registred codec as described in the
 [driver documentation](https://docs.datastax.com/en/developer/java-driver/3.5/manual/custom_codecs/extras/#Enums)

-Unfortunately, the java Cassandra mapper cannot generate the CQL schema, so we need to manage it manually:
+Unfortunately, the java Cassandra mapper cannot generate the CQL schema, so we need to write it manually:

 ```bash
 CREATE TYPE IF NOT EXISTS basket_item (